strongbox/strongbox-docs/docs/developer-guide/getting-started-with-persistence.md

 * Create the interface for your entity with all the getters and setters that are required to interact with the entity, according to the `JavaBeans` coding convention.
 This interface should extend `org.carlspring.strongbox.data.domain.DomainObject`.
 We need an interface in order to hide the implementation-specific details that depend on the underlying database, such as inheritance strategy.
 * Create the entity class which implements the above interface and extend to `org.carlspring.strongbox.data.domain.DomainEntity`.
 * Declare an entity class with `@NodeEntity` or `@RelationshipEntity`.
-* Define a default empty constructor, this would need to create entity instance from `neo4j-ogm` internals.
+* Define a default empty constructor, as this would be required in order to create entity instances from `neo4j-ogm` internals.

 The complete source code example that follows all requirements should look something like this: